hubereg/Beezwax/README.md

 `yarn start`

-Alternatively, you may build the application's static assets with `yarn build` followed by serving them locally with `yarn start:production`.
+Alternatively, you may build the application's static assets and serve them locally with `yarn start:production`.